-94% of professors say they use online sources, such as Google, Bing, Google Scholar, ResearchGate, ERIC, and the like.
-86 PERCENT
+94% of professors 86% say they use online use t sources, such as Google, Bing, Google Scholar,

 86% say they use the campus libraries in their early research.

 AND WHY USE SO MANY SOURCES?
 THERE IS A STRUGGLE BETWEEN EASE OF USE AND TRUSTED INFORMATION.